sharkyh20/KinectToVR/README.md

 (It still needs it, modified, for head tracking, if you like to do so)

 ## Getting Started - Users
 Download release, unpack somewhere on dektop and run \[register_driver.bat]
+You can run kinecttovr or steamvr - from time to time it will work by launching only k2, then vr will start sutomatically.

+Full body calibration:
+- Step 1: stand somewhere - upright or something like that
+- Step 2: stand somewhere else - maybe on left
+- Step 3: stand somewhere else - go back and crouch or fly
+- Step 4: stand at your playspace origin and look at kinect - this will orientate trackers

+Controllers calibration:
+- Controllers use full body calibration variables

+Head tracking calibration:
+- Just look at kinect

 ## *The Official Discord is [here](https://discord.gg/Mu28W4N)
 ## *The Unofficial Discord is [here](https://discord.gg/9kJgxeH)